falco81/BLE-PS2-USB-Bridge/README.md

 On boot the firmware calls `keyboard.begin()` as the very first action in `setup()` — before `Serial.begin()`, before WiFi deinit, before anything else.
 This ensures **BAT (Basic Assurance Test) `0xAA`** reaches the PC within ~200 ms of power-on.
 BIOS waits up to ~500 ms for this byte; the previous order (`Serial.begin` + `delay(200)` + WiFi deinit first) consumed ~400 ms before BAT was sent, causing rare `Keyboard error` failures on slow boots.

+The `ps2_write(0xAA)` call in `begin()` uses a retry loop — if the bus is INHIBITED at that moment (PC still initialising its 8042 controller), the byte is retried until the bus is IDLE.

+#### Permanent power — PC reboot detection

+When the ESP32 is powered permanently from the PS/2 port it does not reset when the PC reboots or cold-boots.
+Without special handling `keyboard.begin()` only runs once and the PC never receives BAT on subsequent boots.

+The host task monitors how long the bus stays INHIBITED.
+A powered-off PC holds CLK low for seconds; normal 8042 clock-inhibit (between bytes) lasts less than 100 ms. When INHIBITED lasts ≥ 2 s and the bus then returns to IDLE, the firmware treats this as a PC power-on event and re-sends BAT automatically — identical behaviour to a fresh ESP32 boot.

 ### Host command handling

 | Command | Response | Notes |